 One of the measures captured was user perspectives regarding the utility of the MHV task functions.
-To the question of whether the website met their expectations, 17 participants answered “Yes.”
+To the question of whether the website met their expectations, all 17 participants answered “Yes.”
 For those who provided additional comments, opinions were consistent.

 P2: “Oh yes.
 [It is] really good.”